This is the multi-page printable view of this section. Click here to print.

 service.beta.kubernetes.io/scp-load-balancer-snat-healthcheck-firewall-rulesAllfalsetrue,falsefalseAutomatically add firewall rules (LB Source NAT IP, HealthCheck IP → member IP:Port)

-• If you use this annotation, firewall rules are added for each port of a type LB service, so the number of firewall rules can become very large.
+• When using this annotation, firewall rules are added as many as the number of ports in the type LB service, so a very large number of firewall rules may be added.

-• If having too many firewall rules is a burden, as an alternative you can add firewall rules manually without using this annotation.
-For example, you can add firewall rules that target the member IP’s NodePort range (30000-32767).
+• If having too many firewall rules is a burden, as an alternative, you can manually add firewall rules without using this annotation.
+For example, you can add firewall rules with the destination as the member IP’s NodePort range (30000-32767).

 Table.
 Firewall-related settings in Kubernetes annotations

-• If you use this annotation, rules are added to the Security Group for each port of the type LB service, so Security Group rules can become very numerous.
+• When using this annotation, rules are added to the Security Group as many as the number of ports in the type LB service, so a very large number of Security Group rules may be added.

-• Security Group rules added by this annotation are not automatically deleted even if this annotation is removed or changed.
+• Security Group rules added by this annotation are not automatically deleted even if this annotation is deleted or changed.

-• This annotation can be used together with the service.beta.kubernetes.io/scp-load-balancer-security-group-name annotation, and rules are automatically added to all Security Groups that meet the criteria.
+• This annotation can be used simultaneously with service.beta.kubernetes.io/scp-load-balancer-security-group-name annotation, and rules are automatically added to all Security Groups that meet the conditions.

-• If you use this annotation, rules are added to the Security Group for each port of the type LB service, so Security Group rules can become very numerous.
+• When using this annotation, rules are added to the Security Group as many as the number of ports in the type LB service, so a very large number of Security Group rules may be added.

-• Security Group rules added by this annotation are not automatically removed even if the annotation is deleted or changed.
+• Security Group rules added by this annotation are not automatically deleted even if this annotation is deleted or changed.

-• This annotation can be used together with the service.beta.kubernetes.io/scp-load-balancer-security-group-id annotation, and rules are automatically added to all Security Groups that meet the conditions.
+• This annotation can be used simultaneously with service.beta.kubernetes.io/scp-load-balancer-security-group-id annotation, and rules are automatically added to all Security Groups that meet the conditions.

-• When using this annotation, specify L4 if you want to use TCP or UDP, and L7 if you want to use HTTP or HTTPS.
+• When using this annotation, if you want to use TCP or UDP, specify L4, and if you want to use HTTP or HTTPS, specify L7.

 • Cannot be changed after initial creation.
-To change it, you must recreate the service.
+To change, you must recreate the service.

 • If this annotation is not specified, the cluster’s Subnet is used.

-• It cannot be changed after initial creation.
-To change it, the service must be recreated.
+• Cannot be changed after initial creation.
+To change, you must recreate the service.

 • Cannot be changed after initial creation.
-To change it, you must recreate the service.
+To change, you must recreate the service.

-service.beta.kubernetes.io/scp-load-balancer-public-ip-enabledAllfalsetrue, falsefalseSpecify whether to use the Load Balancer’s Public NAT IP
+service.beta.kubernetes.io/scp-load-balancer-public-ip-enabledAllfalsetrue, falsefalseSpecify whether to use Load Balancer Public NAT IP

 • If this annotation is set to true and service.beta.kubernetes.io/scp-load-balancer-public-ip-id is specified, the Public IP corresponding to the specified ID is applied.